-Credit card issuers that offer instant virtual credit cards typically let you create one for each merchant you use.
-Doing so costs nothing extra.
+So, credit card issuers that offer instant virtual credit cards typically let you create one for each merchant you use, for free.
 And it’s worthwhile because it adds an extra layer of security to all your transactions.

 Where to Get Instant Virtual Credit Cards: